FTC-23511/SolversLib-Docs/features/pure-pursuit.md

 **InterruptWaypoint**

-The `action` here is an [InterruptAction](https://github.com/FTCLib/FTCLib/blob/master/FtcLib/src/main/java/com/arcrobotics/ftclib/purepursuit/actions/InterruptAction.java), which is an interface that the user can implement to create a custom action to occur at this point.
-A recommendation is to pair this with the [command paradigm](../command-base/command-system/) that FTCLib provides.
+The `action` here is an [InterruptAction](https://github.com/FTC-23511/SolversLib/blob/master/core/src/main/java/com/seattlesolvers/solverslib/purepursuit/actions/InterruptAction.java), which is an interface that the user can implement to create a custom action to occur at this point.
+A recommendation is to pair this with the [command paradigm](../command-base/command-system/) that SolversLib provides.

 ```java
 // empty constructor